-High blood cholesterol is overlookedNovember 1st, 2012 in Medical research /
+High blood cholesterol is overlookedNovember 1, 2012 in Medicine & Health / Medical research

 High blood cholesterol, a serious hereditary disease, is far more common than previously recognised and not treated sufficiently.
 This is shown in new research from the University of Copenhagen and Herlev Hospital, and the results have recently been published in the well-reputed American scientific journal, The Journal of Clinical Endocrinology & Metabolism.